brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/Index.rst

 |

 Key features:
-	- Dumping of protected variables
+	- Dumping of protected properties
-	- Dumping of private variables
+	- Dumping of private properties
 	- Dumping of traversable data
 	- Dumping of getter method data
 	- Configurable debug callbacks, which will be called on objects (if present).
 The output will then be dumped.